 Reviewed by Melinda (Santa) Gladden, LCSW

-People may experience anxiety in social situations, such as when meeting someone new or right before giving a speech.
+People may experience anxiety in social situations, such as when meeting someone new or before giving a speech.
 It is the kind of anxiety that makes you feel nervous, like having butterflies in your stomach.
 Such feelings are normal.
 Social anxiety, on the other hand, can make someone feel extremely uncomfortable around others.
 Also known as social phobia, it disrupts how people live their lives while being fearful about how others perceive them.
 Understanding symptoms associated with anxiety and social situations is crucial to improving social relations in different areas of your life.

 What is Social Anxiety Disorder?